mbzuai-nlp/DetectLLM/README.md

 ## Citation

-Please cite us if you use our data or models.
+Please cite us if you use our code.

 ```bibtex
 @article{su2023detectllm,